Sam282001/awwwards-site-clone/README.md

 # Awwwards Site Clone

-This project is a reimagined version of the Zentry platform, designed to captivate users with a blend of dynamic animations, creative transitions, and immersive video storytelling.
+This project is a reimagined clone of the Zentry platform, designed to captivate users with a blend of dynamic animations, creative transitions, and immersive video storytelling.
 It serves as a modern showcase of interactive web design and cutting-edge features.

 ⚠️ **Disclaimer**
 All design credits go to Zentry.
 This project is a non-commercial clone developed purely for demonstration purposes.